openlawlibrary/taf/specification/taf-spec.md

 ### 3.1 Repository layout

 Like all TUF repositories, the filesystem layout of an authentication repository includes metadata and targets directories.
+The TUF specification does not mandate a specific structure or name for the directory that stores the target files.
+Nevertheless, TAF adopts the naming convention from TUF's reference implementation, which means that metadata files MUST be inside a directory called `metadata`, while the target files MUST reside in a directory named `targets`.

 Technically, an authentication repository does not have to reference any target repositories, but if it does, a strict naming convention is enforced.
 This naming convention mimics that of GitHub, where the names of the target repositories are structured in two parts:

 - Organization name (referred to as namespace by TAF)
 - Repository name

-This structured approach ensures consistency and facilitates easier management and reference of target repositories within the authentication repository.

 Organizations in GitHub are shared accounts where businesses, open-source projects, or other collaborative groups can manage multiple repositories.
 Repositories host project files and enable version control.
 So the `organization/repository` format is used for various operations involving repositories in GitHub.

+In TAF, a target repository MUST be identified by its full name, which consists of a namespace and its name, formatted as `namespace/repository`.
+This full name MUST be unique within the context of a single authentication repository.

-The validation of target repositories is carried out by comparing the commit SHAs stored in the target files of the authentication repository with the actual commits in these repositories.
-The locations of these target files are determined based on their full names.
-That means that if a repository's full (which includes the namespace) is `namespace/repository`, the commit SHA will be stored in `targets/namespace` folder, in a file called `repository`.
+The validation of target repositories in TAF is executed by comparing the commit SHAs listed in the target files of the authentication repository against the actual commits present in these repositories.
+The location and names of these target files within the `targets` directory MUST adhere to a specific convention.
+Each file is named after its respective repository, and its parent directory is named after the repository's namespace.
+For instance, if a repository's full name is `namespace/repository`, the commit SHA will be stored in the `targets/namespace` folder, in a file named `repository`.

 Moreover, to specify the associations between an authentication repository and its target repositories, as well as relationships between different authentication repositories, TAF introduces specifically named and structured target files.
 Only individuals in possession of the necessary targets keys can modify these files, ensuring any unauthorized changes are identified and flagged.

-These crucial target files include:
+These target files include:

 - `repositories.json`: This file provides a list of the target repositories.
 - `dependencies.json`: This file contains details about other authentication repositories.